 Ms. Kennedy's science classes are learning about density.
 Today students got a chance to go to the lab and practice water displacement and using scales to help calculate density.

-3 days ago, Heather Kennedy
+about 1 month ago, Heather Kennedy

 One student drops something into a graduated cylinder with water while his lab partner takes notes.